tpwres/teczki-polskiego-wrestlingu/content/o/ptw-academy.md

 ### 2022-2023: Golden Era

 Once the rookies roster stabilized, PTW Academy maintained regular attendance at every training session.
-Due to the unique advantage of owning two wrestling rings in the PTW Performance Center, they often split the attendees into two groups: Rookies and Journeyman (the advanced group), to provide a higher level of training.
+Due to the unique advantage of owning two wrestling rings in the PTW Performance Center, they often split the attendees into two groups: Rookies and Journeymen (the advanced group), to provide a higher level of training.
 As the federation itself was in good standing with its sponsors, the PTW Academy benefited from that as well.
-The mony allowed them to provide high-grade coaches (such as Justin Joy & John Klinger), and frequent seminaries hosted by some of the ex-WWE and ex-TNA talent such as Nick Aldis and Axel Tischer.
+The money allowed them to provide high-grade coaches (such as Justin Joy & John Klinger), and frequent seminaries hosted by former WWE and TNA talent such as Nick Aldis and Axel Tischer.

-During this period, training sessions were held almost every weekend, with a few exceptions for the major show weekends.
+During this period, training sessions were held almost every weekend, with a few exceptions for the major shows.

 ### 2023-2024: Crisis and downsizing